neoforged/Documentation/neogradle_versioned_docs/version-5.x/docs/dependencies/jarinjar.md

 ### Using Runtime Dependencies

 If you would like to include the runtime dependencies of your mod inside your jar, you can invoke `jarJar#fromRuntimeConfiguration` within your buildscript.
-If you decide to use this option, it is highly suggested to include dependency filters; otherwise, every single dependency -- including Minecraft and Forge -- will be bundled in the jar as well.
+If you decide to use this option, it is highly suggested to include dependency filters; otherwise, every single dependency -- including Minecraft and NeoForge -- will be bundled in the jar as well.
 To support more flexible statements, the `dependency` configuration has been added to the `jarJar` extension and task.
 Using this, you can specify patterns to include or exclude from the configuration:

 ```gradle
 // In build.gradle